 - Parkinson’s disease

 The information pointing to these conditions is readily available to a trained eye because “the eye is the only place in the body where a doctor can have an unobstructed view of our blood vessels, nerves and connecting tissue — without any need for surgery.”
-And because it’s all connected when it comes to our body parts, like the song about our leg bones says.
+And because it’s all connected when it comes to our body parts, as the song about our leg bones says.
 Diseases might show up there first because “the eye has the same microscopic tissue as our other major organs, and…abnormalities spotted in the eye may signal the same changes in other parts of the body,” according to the American Academy of Ophthalmology.

 Details like the color of the cornea or the presence of plaques on the retina are clues to conditions like high cholesterol that may be wreaking havoc on other body systems.